buttonpushertv/buttonpusherTTRPG/01-Campaigns/Raid on the Eternal Tower/05-Atlas/Raid on the Eternal Tower-Simple Atlas.md

 This Leaflet block is setup to display within a collapsible callout block.
 This allows the map to be set to be collapsed or expanded by default.

-To make the Leaflet block below visible on this note, remove the indicated line below the Leaflet block and place a set of double percentage characters here-->
+To make the Leaflet block below visible on this note, remove the indicated line below the Leaflet block and place a set of double percentage characters here-->%%

 # `=this.campaignName` - Simple Atlas